Exercise 1: Try to draw some of these twigs with various leaves.

 Exercise 2: Draw such a group of leaves in the comic style.
 You can make the leaves more pointed if you like.

-Exercise 4: With the following trees, especially the leaf-like outline is crucial.
+Exercise 4: Sometimes a leaf-like outline alone is enough to characterize a tree.
 Within that outline you won’t have to draw many leaves.
 Draw these three different kinds of trees.